mieszko4/react-native-zoom-us/docs/IOS-SCREENSHARE.md

 1. Follow the instructions from Zoom for setting up (Screen Broadcast with ReplayKit)[https://marketplace.zoom.us/docs/sdk/native-sdks/iOS/mastering-zoom-sdk/in-meeting-function/screen-share#broadcast-device-screen]
 (make sure to add the `MobileRTCScreenShare.framework` from the ZoomSDK pod in step 3)
-2. Pass the Bundle ID you configured in step 3 of the Zoom instructions as `iosScreenShareExtension` to `ZoomUs.initialize`
+2. Pass the Bundle ID you configured in step 3 of the Zoom instructions as `iosScreenShareExtensionId` to `ZoomUs.initialize`
 3. Pass the App Group ID you configured in step 6 of the Zoom instructions as `iosAppGroupId` to `ZoomUs.initialize`